wutka/solving-diehard3-water-jugs/README.md

 .
 ```

+The `pr` command in Formula gives you a traceback of how it arrived at the
+current state, so you can see that it started with CurrState(0, 0) and
+then derived CurrState(0, 5) - it filled bucket 5.
+Then it goes to
+CurrState(3, 2), so it poured 5 into 3, and so forth.

 Notice that even after it first gets to a state where bucket5 has
 4 gallons in it, it keeps going.
 I created a second version called
 DieHardCheck4.4ml that includes guards to not create a new CurrState